embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add excute permission to all subdirectory
+Add permission to the directory